dmitrymelnikov/HoneyHam/README.md

 Hi!
 This mod for **He Is Coming** lets you reveal the entire map and help to gather your ideal build.
-No game files are modified, and no special installation is needed — just download, extract, and launch the game with Launcher.exe.
+No game files are modified, and no special installation is needed — just <a href="https://github.com/dmitrymelnikov/HoneyHam/releases">download</a>, extract, and launch the game with Launcher.exe.
 Press F11 in-game to open the mod menu.
 Enjoy!

 <img width="1544" height="871" alt="1" src="https://github.com/user-attachments/assets/1e427872-e9f5-44ee-9dec-ed4800dfc05f" />